Connecticut / Litchfield County

 What is the weather like in Roxbury, CT year-round?

-Roxbury experiences all four seasons, with cold winters dipping to 18°F and warm summers reaching up to 83°F. The area receives about 50 inches of rainfall annually and enjoys sunshine 54% of the year, providing a pleasant climate for outdoor activities and scenic beauty.
-Seasonal changes add to the town's New England charm.
+Roxbury experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 18°F. The area receives about 50 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter